Community

 Talks, courses, workshops and conferences

 Talks, courses, workshops and conferences are an important aspect for a thriving scientific community.
 Therefore, we regularily contribute to the organization of Workshop on Machine Learning in Clinical Neuroimaging at MICCAI, taught at the Computational Psychiatry Course at the ETH, Machine Learning for Neuroimaging at the University of Stanford, LMU’s computational psychiatry course and were invited speaker at Biological Psychiatry in the USA and at various machine learning conferences.
-We were in the local organisation commmitee for the Computational Psychiatry Conference in 2025, are part of the Scientific Programme Commitee for ECNP 2026 in Munich and are currently helping to establish a research network on machine learning for mental health at the same conference.
+We were in the local organisation commmitee for the Computational Psychiatry Conference in 2025, are part of the Scientific Programme Commitee for ECNP 2026 in Munich, are currently helping to establish a research network on machine learning for mental health at the same conference, and also serve on the abstract committee for the same conference.
 Reach out for questions or requests by email.